 - It is located in the Anaheim city of Oregon county, at the Disneyland Resort.

-- Walter Elias Disney was the designer of the Disneyland and its whole construction was completed under his direct supervision.
+- Walter Elias Disney was the designer of Disneyland and its whole construction was completed under his direct supervision.

 - The Pirates of the Caribbean is the most favored attraction at Disneyland.